Ideal forms of Coppersmith's theorem and Guruswami-Sudan list decoding

 \subsection{Function fields}

-Algebraic number theorists have developed a more sophisticated version of the analogy between the integers and polynomial rings.
-A global field is a finite extension of either the field $\QQ$ of rational numbers (called a number field, as we have seen) or the field of rational functions on an algebraic curve over a finite field, called function fields (of curves, as opposed to higher-dimensional varieties).
+Algebraic number theorists have developed a more sophisticated version of the analogy between the ring of integers and polynomial rings.
+In this analogy, the analogues of number fields are called function fields; they are the fields of rational functions on algebraic curves over finite fields.
 The parallels between number fields and function fields are truly astonishing, and this analogy has played a crucial role in the development of number theory over the last century.

-We now complete the analogy by extending Coppersmith's theorem to the function field case.
-See Section~\ref{section:functionfield} for a more thorough review of the setting and notation.
+We now complete our analogy in this paper by extending Coppersmith's theorem to the function field case.
+See Section~\ref{section:functionfield} for a detailed review of the setting and notation.

 \begin{theorem} Let $\XX$ be a smooth, projective, absolutely irreducible algebraic curve over $\FF_q$, and let $K$ be its function field over $\FF_q$.
-Let $D$ be a divisor on $\XX$ whose support $\supp(D)$ is contained in the $\FF_q$-rational points $\XX(\FF_q)$, let $S$ be a subset of $\XX(\FF_q)$ that properly contains $\supp(D)$, let $\OO_S$ denote the subring of $K$ consisting of functions with poles only in $S$, and let $\LL(D)$ be the Riemann-Roch space
+Let $D$ be a divisor on $\XX$ whose support $\supp(D)$ is contained in the $\FF_q$-rational points $\XX(\FF_q)$, let $S$ be a subset of $\XX(\FF_q)$ that properly contains $\supp(D)$, let $\OO_S$ be the subring of $K$ consisting of functions with poles only in $S$, and let $\LL(D)$ be the Riemann-Roch space

 Let $f(x) \in \OO_S[x]$ be a monic polynomial of degree $d$, and let $I$ be a proper ideal in $\OO_S$.